This post was updated on August 8, 2022.

 - Clean your pipeline: If you don’t regularly clean your sales pipeline, it can start to get downright messy—which will make it inefficient.
 Check your sales pipeline deals for:

 - Leads who have gone radio silent

 - Deals that have been stuck in 1 sales stage longer than normal

 - That details and notes on each lead are up to date

 - Partner up: Partnerships are a cost-effective way to expand your presence and generate new leads.
 And even better, it can improve existing customer loyalty by providing access to new benefits and products.

 - Be open to change: Constantly ask “why?” when it comes to your sales pipeline.
 Focus on your goals.
 Test every stage for its impact and urgency.
-Questioning your stages leads to new ideas and new innovations that will directly impact how you do business.
+Questioning your stages leads to new ideas and innovations that’ll directly impact how you do business.

-We have several in-depth articles with ways to manage your sales pipeline better:
+We have several in-depth articles on ways to manage your sales pipeline: